fgauna12/fgauna12.github.io/_posts/2020-11-11-creating-an-https-ingress-controller-with-your-own-tls-certificate-and-with-public-static-ip-on-aks.md

 Choose the domain for your application.
 In my case, I will be using `https://my-app.gaunacode.com`.

 Sign up for an account and fill out your information.
-You shouldn't have to provide your credit card.
+You don't have to provide your credit card.

-View the certificate and choose **"Setup ssl.comodo.com SSL Certificate"**.
+View the certificate and choose **"Setup ssl.comodo.com SSL Certificate."**

 You will be asked for a Certificate Signing Request (CSR).